FarronF/limerick-council-meetings/meetings/2023/09/25-Full Meeting of Limerick City and County Council/Minutes - Annual Meeting of Limerick City and County Council - 30th June 2023.md

 the staff in Corporate Services for their support during the year and in particular, Eleanor

-Buckley, in the Mayor’s Office who kept his diary going at all times.--- 2
+Buckley, in the Mayor’s Office who kept his diary going at all times.
+---
+2

 The Mayor noted all the many special moments and events during his year as Mayor and he